 Kids can also create a Google account with a fake birthday so it doesn’t have to connect to a parent account.
 This will give them unrestricted access to the web, without any supervision.

 I wasn’t that impressed with the list of features that come with Google Family Link.
 It seems to me that the parental control tools were designed for families with kids between the ages of 5-10, based on the limited filtering and scheduling tools.
 Google’s policy is that all kids under the age of 13 must be under a Google Family account in order to create a Gmail account.
 As a parent, you can then enable Supervision and download the Google Family Link app on their phones.
-However, Once a child turns 13, they will be given the option to leave the family and manage their own account.

 The Dashboard – Can Only Be Viewed On a Smartphone